DataWranglerPro/quartz/content/Programming Languages/Python/Data Analyst/Data Analyst - Using Data to Optimize Logistics.md

 max         99.985707
 Name: package_weight, dtype: float64

 Let's plot the data to confirm.
-This would also be a good chart to show my friend and explain where most fo the weights fall under.
+This would also be a good chart to show my friend and explain where most of the weights fall under.

 ``` python
 df['package_weight'].plot.box();